RubyKanima/AfghanistanPresentation/README.md

 # AfghanistanPresentation
-This is a rep for a presentation's readme.md.
+This is a repo for a presentation's readme.md.
 This has nothing to do with programming

 <h2> Sources </h2>